-Martin-Prat will be accompanied at the All-Party Parliamentary Group on Music meeting by Warner/Chappell Music senior vp international legal and business affairs Jane Dyball.
+Martin-Prat will be accompanied at the All-Party Parliamentary Group on Music meeting by Warner/Chappell Music Senior Vice President of International Legal and Business Affairs Jane Dyball.

 Dyball will tackle topics such as the proposed global repertoire database and the forthcoming legislation relating to private copying.